markomilenkovic546/trafalgar-landing-page/README.md

 2. Install the dependencies by running `npm install`.
 3. Run the project using a Live Server to view the landing page.

-## Contribution

-Contributions to this project are welcome.
-If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.